Minutes from Death: How Ron MacLean’s Wife Cari Came Back From the Brink

 For the next few months, Cari slowly came to terms with the enormity of what had happened to her.
 As she recovered, a certain anxiety remained.
 She found herself reluctant to return to running.
 The idea of feeling that way again—constricted chest, lungs aching for breath—was too frightening, and so she put it aside.

 But finally, with much encouragement from Ron, she laced up her shoes again.
+(Here’s what happens to your body when you start a new running workout.)
 It was spring, after a winter that seemed like it would never end, and the crabapple trees were in bloom.
 As Cari jogged through her Oakville neighbourhood, past the tidy lawns and old brick houses she’d seen for years, everything suddenly looked new.

 “The clichés about near-death experiences are true,” she says.
 “I look at things differently now.
 I feel like I’ve become very small and big at the same time.
 Small in the sense that this is what life’s all about—right now, right at this moment.
 But at the same time, I have this appreciation for how much bigger everything is.
 Our lives are just specks, just temporary.
 You hear that all the time, but I have a better appreciation of that.”